oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication enabled deployed manually using Podman Containers and Oracle Database FREE Images](./podman-sharded-database-free-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding with RAFT Replication enabled using Podman containers and Oracle Database FREE Images.

-**NOTE:** The RAFT Replication Feature is available only for the Oracle Database 23ai RDBMS and the Oracle 23ai GSM version.
+**NOTE:** The RAFT Replication Feature is available only for the Oracle Database 23ai FREE.

 ### Deploy Oracle Globally Distributed Database with User-Defined Sharding using Oracle Database FREE Images